Head of Year: Mrs Ridley (acting head of year Mrs Colwell)

 What we do:

-In Year 5, pupils spend first their first lesson every morning with their form tutor for the Literacy Hour.
+In Year 5, pupils spend first their first lesson every morning in Literacy.
 They then move to their Numeracy classes; we are lucky enough to offer 4 teaching groups for the year group which means pupils may have a different teacher.
 Pupils also have an additional literacy and numeracy lesson which alternates between the two subjects.
 On a Thursday afternoon pupils have Technology, on a 9 week carousel.
 In this subject, 4 groups cover: food technology, resistant materials, art and product design.
 The rest of the timetable consists of Science (3 lessons), Humanities (2 lessons), ICT, Music, R.E., P.S.H.E. and French.
-Form teacher are available throughout the day to speak with pupils and homework clubs are run on Mondays, Tuesday and Wednesdays.
+Form teachers are available throughout the day to speak with pupils and homework clubs are run on Mondays, Tuesday and Wednesdays.
 Each Friday Year 5 has their ‘Celebration Assembly’ where pupils are praised for collecting house points, achieving in Maths and English and a star of the week is chosen from each form class.
 In October we take all pupils from the year group on a residential to Duke’s House Wood where we aim to build team work skills and get to know one another.

 We value the transition process and have good links with all of our feeder school.
 A transition is held between Mrs Ridley and Year 4 teacher during Spring term, to establish the needs of all pupils transferring to us the following September.
 Following this initial meeting OMS staff visit the first schools on a number of occasions including: uniform ordering evening (to meet parents, answer questions and organise uniforms), Year 4 assembly (where Year 5 pupils speak to their school and share important information) and Teacher hand over.
 Pupils also get to spend time at OMS on Orientation day and Transition day.
 Additional transition activities are organised at the request of First School Teachers.
 Finally, a parents evening is held in June for all new parents where information about the school and expectations of pupils, parents and staff are outlined.